Skip to main content

 2. Server Sent Events (SSE) mode

-You can change it with the SSE adapter:
+You can change it with the SSE adapter by passing it via the adapter constructor option:

 Interceptors

-There are a few methods for intercepting a response from a request:
+There are a few methods for intercepting events on the socket:

 });